StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 - Cross-linked Greek and Hebrew lexicons.
 For lay Christians, these are useful mostly just to be able to get a bit fuller view of the original language vocabulary behind the English, rather than going much further than that.

 {{% cautionary-note %}}
-It is not a very good idea to draw grand sweeping conclusions from lexicons in a vacuum, that is, without an accompanying more complete understanding of Greek and Hebrew approaching the level of actual reading fluency.
+It is not a very good idea to draw grand sweeping conclusions from lexicons in a vacuum; that is, without an accompanying more complete understanding of Greek and Hebrew approaching the level of actual reading fluency.
 There is a lot more to "knowing the original languages" than simply looking at lexicons, and it is easy to make assumptions that aren't necessarily valid if one has only a surface level of knowledge.

 Lexicons and interlinears make it all too easy to overestimate one's own knowledge, in other words.
 This doesn't mean lay Christians can't make use of such tools (such a rule would be blatant legalism), but it is just necessary to exercise caution in doing such, taking care to remember that God has called most Christians in the body of Christ to submit to pastor-teachers who have more knowledge than themselves.

 It is a hard thing to accept ("Well, easy for you to say, Mr. Teacher, but what about me as a lay Christian?!"), but a necessary one.
 Humility is a critical part of what we might term "teachability."
-And since God has seen fit for spiritual truth to come through pastor-teachers in this present age, being less teachable on account of resisting teachers' authority -- instead trying to do everything on your own (all the while lacking at least some of the requisite knowledge for going about things responsibly) -- will necessarily lead to less spiritual growth, and perhaps a lot less at that.
+And since God has seen fit for spiritual truth to come through pastor-teachers in this present age, being less teachable on account of resisting teachers' authority---instead trying to do everything on your own (all the while lacking at least some of the requisite knowledge for going about things responsibly)---will necessarily lead to less spiritual growth, and perhaps a lot less at that.
 {{% /cautionary-note %}}

 {{% sidenote %}}